cooltronicpl/Craft-document-helpers/README.md

 ## Custom default options overriding

 * pdfOptions like above:
   * date (in timestamp) default disabled, if a date is provided in this parameter was smaller than a file created date, the file was overwritten
   * header (header twig template) default disabled
   * footer (footer twig template) default disabled
   * margin_top default 30
   * margin_bottom default 30
   * margin_left default 15
   * margin_right default 15
   * mirrorMargins default 0 (possible 1)
   * pageNumbers add page numbers in the footer
   * title replaces default title of a generated PDF document
   * custom adds custom variable or variables
+  * password as string to password to auto protect your PDF, it can be text variable
+  * no_auto_page_break which disables system automatic page breaks, this is useful when you need to manually, you must add add manual custom page to documents with more than 1 pages break ie. ```<pagebreak>``` and size of margins to fit content, it may fix page braeks problems but not in all cases
+  * author sets an author meta, it can be text variable
+  * keywords sets keyword meta, insert as string: ```"keyword1, longer keyword2, keyword3"``` (seperated by comma), it can be text variable in this schema
   * custom fonts:
     * fontdata
     * fontDir

 ## Custom fonts

 Custom fonts example for Roboto-Regular.ttf and Roboto-Italic.ttf placed in config folder:

 ```
 fontdata: { 'roboto' : {
             'R' : 'Roboto-Regular.ttf',